NVIDIA/gontainer/README.md

    }
    ```

 6. Alternatively to eager start with a `Start()` call it is possible to use `Resolver` or `Invoker` service.
-It will spawn only explicitly requested services.
+It will spawn only explicitly requested services including it's dependencies.
    ```go
    var MyService myService
    if err := container.Resolver().Resolve(&MyService); err != nil {